 The dzong built in 1648, is a massive structure with many levels, sloping down the contours of the ridge upon which it is built.
-The Dzong’s highly strategic position, on the only connecting route between Eastern and Western Bhutan allowed the Trongsa Penlop to control travel and trade in the country effectively placing him in command of the whole of the Central and Eastern regions of the country.
-Of the many festivals held in various parts of Trongsa, the grandest is the three day annual Tshechu.
+The Dzong’s highly strategic position, on the only connecting route between Eastern and Western Bhutan, allowed the Trongsa Penlop to control travel and trade in the country effectively placing him in command of the whole of the Central and Eastern Bhutan of the country.
+Of the many festivals held in various parts of Trongsa, the grandest is the three-day annual Trongsa Tshechu.
 This festival brings together people from all walks of life and falls someone of December.